Learning to be a resilient leader: 8 resilient steps you can take today

 We wonder whether we shouldn’t know the answers already.

-We’re afraid to be seen as dumb.
+We’re afraid to be seen as stupid.
 Or perhaps we’re too tired to remain curious.

 Again, rushing in is never a good option.
 Take your time.
+Use workplace wellbeing programs.
 Know what change you want to achieve, and then move on.

 But don’t take too long either.